Russia's paper and pulp company Segezha is tapping Russia's Green Gold

 And the company also has a RUB35bn credit line from a consortium of Russian and international banks that it can draw on.
 Banks are happy to lend to Segezha as, like other raw materials producers, its costs are in rubles but its exports earn foreign exchange revenues, making the company relatively immune to Russia’s perennial crises.
 Indeed, the shocks that the Russian economy felt in 2020 and the circa 20% devaluation of the ruble that resulted only improved Segezha’s profitability.

-The borrowing means Segezha’s net debt to LTM OIBDA ratio was 3.3x for 9M 2020, which Aliyev considers is justified and more than manageable given the company’s fast growth rate.
+The borrowing means Segezha’s net debt-to-LTM OIBDA ratio was 3.3x for 9M 2020, which Aliyev considers is justified and more than manageable given the company’s fast growth rate.

 The company’s financial results are very strong.
-Sistema reported 10% year-on-year revenue growth for the 3Q20 to RUB185bn ($2.5bn) in 3Q20 under IFRS, with adjusted operating income before depreciation and amortisation (OIBDA) up by 14% to RUB72bn with 39% margin, part of which was due to strong third quarter 2020 results from Segezha that saw revenues up 38% year on year to RUB19bn ($250mn), and OIBDA more than doubled (106.9%) y/y to RUB5.1bn ($67mn) with a OIBDA margin of 26.7%, an increase of 8.9pp from a year earlier, bne IntelliNews reported in December.
+Sistema reported 10% year-on-year revenue growth for the 3Q20 to RUB185bn ($2.5bn) in 3Q20 under IFRS, with adjusted operating income before depreciation and amortisation (OIBDA) up by 14% to RUB72bn with 39% margin, part of which was due to strong third-quarter 2020 results from Segezha that saw revenues up 38% y/y to RUB19bn ($250mn), and OIBDA more than doubled (106.9%) y/y to RUB5.1bn ($67mn) with a OIBDA margin of 26.7%, an increase of 8.9pp from a year earlier, bne IntelliNews reported in December.

 And the next big event will be to float the company.
 Segezha plans to raise $0.4bn-0.5bn in an IPO planned in Moscow in spring 2021, Reuters reports citing unnamed sources.
 Aliyev declined to comment on the reports.